What is Provisional Liquidation?

 Provisional Liquidation – a Different Process in Scotland

-In Scotland, the appointment of a provisional liquidator is a more common practice than in the rest of the UK.
-This is because there are differences in the law – in Scotland, there is no Official Receiver and a private insolvency practitioner is appointed to act as an interim liquidator.
+Provisional liquidation is more common in Scotland than in the rest of the UK because there are differences in the law.
+In Scotland, there is no Official Receiver, so a private insolvency practitioner is appointed as an interim liquidator.

-As elsewhere in the UK, the interim liquidator takes over on the granting of the court order and directors lose their responsibility for the company’s management.
-Liquidation in Scotland is usually through the court process, which has lower fees and a more streamlined process.
+As in the rest of the UK, the interim liquidator takes control of the company’s affairs upon appointment.
+Directors lose their management responsibilities.
+Scottish liquidations typically follow the court process, which has lower fees and a more streamlined procedure.